orschiro/Orschiro/README.md

 - Try to be in motion for 2-3 hours a day
 - Walking is the best sport
 - Sleep sufficiently
-- Eat good carbs (artesanal pasta) and avoid bad carbs (white bread, industrial pasta and potatoes)
+- Eat good carbs (artesanal pasta/Spätzle) and avoid bad carbs (white bread, industrial pasta and potatoes)

 # Feedly RSS tips and tricks best practices